TrellixVulnTeam/swahilipython_SCMU/Doc/library/logging.handlers.rst

 .. class:: SysLogHandler(address=('localhost', SYSLOG_UDP_PORT), facility=LOG_USER, socktype=socket.SOCK_DGRAM)

-   Returns a new instance of the :class:`SysLogHandler` class intended to communicate with a remote Unix machine whose address is given by *address* in the form of a ``(host, port)`` tuple.
+   Returns a new instance of the :class:`SysLogHandler` kundi intended to communicate with a remote Unix machine whose address is given by *address* in the form of a ``(host, port)`` tuple.
 If *address* is not specified, ``('localhost', 514)`` is used.
 The address is used to open a socket.
 An